-8. Post Employment Activities
+8. Post-Employment Activities

-8.1 Post Employment Contacts
+8.1 Post-Employment Contacts

-An employee who ceases to be employed by the Bank should not contact the Bank concerning a particular matter in which he or she participated while employed at the Bank.
+A. Post-Employment Contacts with a Former Employee.
+An employee who ceases to be employed by the Bank may not contact the Bank concerning a particular matter in which they participated while employed at the Bank.
 If a current employee is contacted by a former employee concerning such a matter, the current employee must not discuss the matter or provide any information to that individual that is not available to the general public, unless authorized to do so by Bank management.
-In performing his or her duties, a current employee may contact a former employee to obtain information concerning work performed by the former employee while employed at the Bank.
+In performing their duties, a current employee may contact a former employee to obtain information concerning work performed by the former employee while employed at the Bank.